Garrakx/Custom-Regions/README.md

 * CRS is will now to fix broken connections:
 	* If there is a connection that only goes one way (roomA is connected to roomB, but roomB is not connected to roomA), CRS will disconnect both rooms between each other and log and error.
 Click [here](#fixer) for more information.
 * Gates won't open if the next region is not loaded, they will blink red.
-* You can select which items Scavengers will trade / spawn with from the `CustomConfig.json` file.
 * You can make batflies glow in dark areas with a custom color, configured in the `CustomConfig.json` file.
 * CustomConfig.json now will be merged.
 * Added conditional region links: